AnalyticalGraphicsInc/STKCodeExamples/StkUiPlugins/CSharp/TETK_Example_UI_Plugin/README_TETK_Example_UI_Plugin.txt

 BEFORE RUNNING:

-You will need to copy the entire "TETK_Notional_Test_Datasets" folder inside the Data_Files folder and paste it to your C drive here:
+You will need to copy the entire "TETK_Notional_Test_Datasets" folder inside the Data_Files folder and paste it to your C drive at the path listed below.
+If you are accessing this from GitHub you can obtain this folder here: https://agi.widen.net/s/wb8l2zrb9f/tetk_notional_test_datasets.
+If the folder is zipped make sure to unzip it.
 C:\AGI
 * Note - You may need to create the AGI folder.
 This folder path is necessary since the plugin uses hardcoded file paths for certain buttons.